meetpateltech/meetpateltech/README.md

 # **<div align="center">Hi 👋, I'm Meet Patel</div>**

-### *<div align="center">A passionate full-stack developer</div>*
+### *<div align="center">Developer.
+Builder.
+Tinkerer.</div>*

-- 🔭 I’m currently working on [Convelyze](https://convelyze.pages.dev/)
+- 🔭 i’m currently working on [LLM Timeline](https://llmtimeline.org/)

-- 🌱 I’m currently learning Web Development 🌐 & DevOps ☁️

-- ❓ Ask me about anything related to Web Dev and related technologies

-- ⚡ Fun fact: My passion for tech is like recursion - it just keeps growing and never ends! 🔄
+- 🌱 building things, breaking things, learning along the way

+- ⚡ the best way to learn something is to just build it, break it, and build it again

 <br/>